 Note: It is recommended that you enable the Switch UI Focus to Ringing Line parameter when using the BLF/Xfer feature.
-For more information about this parameter, see "Switch UI Focus to Ringing Line" on page 210
+For more information about this parameter, see "Switch UI Focus to Ringing Line".

 BLF/Xfer Key Requirements and Functionality